 - Chocolate Coconut Cake $12

-The Hollywood Brown Derby is most certainly worth a visit.
+The Hollywood Brown Derby is most certainly worth a visit and is one of the Best Restaurants in Hollywood Studios.
 Make sure that you budget time, as well as money, for this Disney World dining experience.
 It is something that you will want to take some time over,

 Hollywood Brown Derby Lounge